Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Experimental Evaluation

-Adversarial attack against images usually tries to minimize the number of modified pixels in order to evade human detection of the perturbation.
-One might claim that such definition of minimal perturbation is irrelevant for API call traces: human cannot inspect sequences of thousands or millions of APIs, so an attacker can add an unlimited amount of API calls.However, one should bare in mind that a malware aims to perform its malicious functionality as fast as possible.
-For instance, ransomware usually starts by encrypting the most critical files (e.g., the 'My Documents' folder) first, so even if the user turns off the computer and sends the hard-drive to IT - damage is already be done.
-The same is true for a key-logger - it aims to send the user passwords to the attacker as soon as possible, so they can be used immediately, before the malware is to be detected and neutralized.
-Moreover, adding too much API calls would cause the modified program's profile to become anomalous, making it easier to be detected by anomaly detection intrusion detection systems, e.g., those who measure CPU usage \cite{DBLP:conf/isi/MoskovitchPGSFPSE07}, or contain irregular API call subsequences \cite{Grosse2017a}.
+Adversarial attacks against images usually try to minimize the number of modified pixels in order to evade human detection of the perturbation.
+One might claim that such definition of minimal perturbation is irrelevant for API call traces: humans cannot inspect sequences of thousands or millions of APIs, so an attacker can add an unlimited amount of API calls.
+However, one should bear in mind that a malware aims to perform its malicious functionality as fast as possible.
+For instance, ransomware usually starts by encrypting the most critical files (e.g., the 'My Documents' folder) first, so even if the user turns off the computer and sends the hard-drive to IT - damage has already been done.
+The same is true for a key-logger - it aims to send the user passwords to the attacker as soon as possible, so they can be used immediately, before the malware is detected and neutralized.
+Moreover, adding too many API calls would cause the modified program's profile to become anomalous, making it easier for anomaly detection intrusion detection systems, e.g., systems that measure CPU usage \citep{DBLP:conf/isi/MoskovitchPGSFPSE07} or contain irregular API call subsequences \citep{Grosse2017a} to detect anomalies.